James Packer: Other business activities

 Packer purchased an 18% stake in Network Ten in 2010, quickly offloading half to Lachlan Murdoch.
 Three months later, after a dispute with Murdoch over a senior management appointment, Packer resigned his Network Ten board seat.
 There was also speculation that he resigned due to a conflict of interest with his interests in Consolidated Media Holdings.
 Following the implementation of CBS's restructure of Network Ten announced in August 2017, Packer will no longer have an interest in Network Ten.
 In late May 2011, Packer made a reported A$80 million investment in daily deals sites Scoopon and Catch of the Day through a partnership between his Consolidated Press Holding and several other investors, including Andrew Bassat, a co-founder of Seek.com.au.

 In December 2012, Packer and producer-filmmaker Brett Ratner formed a joint venture, RatPac Entertainment.
 The first film financed by RatPac was a major success.
 Gravity, a space thriller directed by Alfonso Cuaron and starring Sandra Bullock and George Clooney, generated the strongest-ever October opening in the US and took box office receipts of more than US$100 million in its first five days.

-"We all know it [producing movies] is a high-risk business and when your first movie starts like this all you can say is 'thank you'", Packer said.
 Packer sold his investment in RatPac for an undisclosed amount in April 2017.
 According to Filmink "Who knows what sort of legacy James Packer is going to leave when he shuffles off this mortal coil, but I maintain the films he helped finance...will stand out among the more positive achievements."

 In October 2014, Packer bought out Peter Holmes à Court's 37.5% share of the ownership of South Sydney Rabbitohs NRL club, becoming Russell Crowe's partner in the Blackcourt League Investments Pty Limited venture.

-In late 2016, Israeli Police started looking into reports that Packer gave members of Prime Minister Benjamin Netanyahu's family gifts and benefits.
-Packer, who is trying to gain residency in Israel, has taken the first step and registered with Israeli tax authorities.
-In February 2018, Packer was mentioned in an Israeli Police report recommending the prosecution of Netanyahu on corruption charges for accepting bribes, and acting against the interests of the state of Israel.
-Packer is mentioned in the report to have provided Netanyahu and his family members with champagne, cigars, jewelry and clothing valued at approximately US$100,000.
-In May 2019, Packer sold half of his stake in Crown Resorts to Lawrence Ho.
+In 2022, following the sale of his $3.3 billion stake in Crown Resorts, Packer sought to simplify his investment portfolio concentrating on big tech stocks, AI and property.
+As at 30 June 2024, Packer holds almost $500 million of Nvidia, $452 million of Meta and $366 million of Taiwan Semiconductor Manufacturing Company.